-3.3.2 Analysis of border regions
+Analysis of border regions

-Overall, approximately 10,000 bp of sequence information has been provided covering the entire insert and extending some 2,500 nucleotides into plant genomic DNA at the 5' end and almost 2,000 nucleotides into plant genomic DNA at the 3' end of the insert.
+Overall, approximately 10,000 bp of DNA, covering the entire insert and extending approximately 2,500 nucleotides into plant genomic DNA at the 5' end and almost 2,000 nucleotides into plant genomic DNA at the 3' end of the insert, was sequenced.
 Homology searches were carried out to assist with identification of the border regions.
 In addition to homology searching using the BLAST program, the 5' and 3' border sequence was analysed for potential open reading frames (ORFs).